ndronen/PyHRG/README.md

 The plotting functionality, such as it is, requires matplotlib and only applies to plotting HRG dendrograms, not consensus dendrograms.
 It is defective.

 I will not be developing this code any further or fixing bugs.
-If you wish to correct or enhance it, please clone this repository.
+If you wish to correct or enhance it, please fork this repository.